pownjs/responder/README.md

 $ pown responder -r *:
 ```

-This is also the default behaviour when executing:
+The default behaviour is non-invasive and simply monitoring.

 ```sh
 $ pown responder